jeluard/hipo/README.md

 When called this function can return either:

 * false, then associated DOM manipulation is skipped
-* a function that will be called after the manipulation
+* a function that receives as only argument the function performing this specific DOM reconciliation

+Beware that preventing some part of the reconciliation might lead to an inconsistent state.

 ```clojure
 (ns …